 - How long will learners need in order to achieve the agreedupon skill-levels and competencies? - What is the optimal or most practical intensity of instruction? - What delivery format will the course take?
-That is, will the course consist only of face-to-face sessions? - Will online technologies be deployed to supplement face-
+That is, will the course consist only of face-to-face sessions? - Will online technologies be deployed to supplement faceto-face sessions?